 Use vertical display options to serve your food, when hosting a party in a small space.

 Pro tip: Try using clear acrylic display risers.
-They will vertically display dessert items and will impress all your guests!
+They will vertically display dessert items and impress all your guests!

 After you have planned a great dinner party, make sure to have fun, because that is what is most important!